-As part of our Comprehensive Portfolio Management service, clients will be provided asset management and financial planning or consulting services.
+As part of our Comprehensive Portfolio Management service, our firms provides asset management and financial planning services.
 This service is designed to assist clients in meeting their financial goals through the use of a financial plan or consultation.
 Our firm conducts client meetings to understand their current financial situation, existing resources, financial goals, and tolerance for risk.
-Based on what is learned, an investment approach is presented to the client, consisting of individual stocks, bonds, ETFs, mutual funds and other public and private securities or investments.
-Once the appropriate portfolio has been determined, portfolios are continuously and regularly monitored, and if necessary, rebalanced based upon the client's individual needs, stated goals and objectives.
-Upon client request, our firm provides a summary of observations and recommendations for the planning or consulting aspects of this service.
+Based on this information, we present an appropriate investment approach to the client, which may include individual stocks, bonds, ETFs, mutual funds and other public and private securities or investments.
+Once our firm determines the appropriate portfolio, we continuously and regularly monitor it, rebalancing as needed based on the client's individual needs, stated goals and objectives.
+Upon the client's request, our firm provides a summary of observations and recommendations for the planning aspects of this service.

-Our firm utilizes the sub-advisory services of a third-party investment advisory firm or individual advisor to aid in the implementation of an investment portfolio designed by our firm.
-Before selecting a firm or individual, our firm will ensure that the chosen party is properly licensed or registered.
-We will obtain initial due diligence on third party money managers and ongoing reviews of their management of client accounts.
+Our firm utilizes the services of a sub-advisor to aid in the implementation of an investment portfolio designed by our firm.
+Before selecting a sub-advisor, our firm will ensure that the chosen party is properly licensed or registered.
+We will obtain initial due diligence on sub-advisors and ongoing reviews of their management of client accounts.
 Our firm may, at times, also offer advice on certain securities.
-In order to assist in the selection of a third-party money manager, our firm will gather client information pertaining to the financial situation, investment objectives, and reasonable restrictions to be imposed upon the management of the account.
+In order to assist in the selection of a sub-advisor, our firm will gather client information pertaining to the financial situation, investment objectives, and reasonable restrictions to be imposed upon the management of the account.
+Our firm will review sub-advisor reports provided to the client at least quarterly.